formr/formr.github.io/_posts/2015-04-23-formr-for-designers.md

 ---

 Formr is a PHP micro framework which allows developers to easily build forms; but what if you're not a PHP developer?
-No Problem, Form has you covered.
+No Problem, Formr has you covered.
 If you can type (or even copy + paste), you can use Formr, and this article aims to show you how.

 ## Installation

-Formr isn't at all complicated; to install it all you have to do is [download it from GitHub](http://formr.github.io), drag the `Formr` folder into your site folder and type:
+Formr isn't at all complicated; to install it all you have to do is [download Formr from GitHub](http://formr.github.io), drag the `Formr` folder into your site folder and type:
 {% highlight php startinline %}
 <?php
 	require_once 'Formr/class.formr.php';